 Hepatitis B Positive Hep B Titer/Series of 3 vaccinations or a signed declination MMR Positive Measles Titer or two MMR vaccines Positive Mumps Titer or two MMR vaccines Positive Rubella Titer or MMR vaccines Varicella Positive Varicella Titer or two varicella vaccinations Tdap Required Vaccination within the past 10 years Influenza Required Vaccination Annually UDS Required 10 panel- negative AFTER initial date of program enrollment Background check Required Covid Vaccine Required 1st and 2nd dose of Moderna/Pfizer, or single dose of J&J BLS BLS must be American Heart Association or the equivalent which is limited to the Military Training Network or the Heart and Stroke Foundation of Canada.
-No other life support programs will be accepted as equivalents. they are rotating.
-Cox College o follow the Covid vaccination requirements at the clinical sites where is under no obligation to find alternative clinical placements based Cox College Covid vaccination FAQs can be found here:
+No other life support programs will be accepted as equivalents.
+MSN students are required to follow the Covid vaccination requirements at the clinical sites where upon vaccination preference.
+Cox College Covid vaccination FAQs can be found here: